aalexeev239/jasmine-intellij-idea-live-templates/README.md

 Jasmine is a behavior-driven development framework for testing your JavaScript code \[Jasmine\].

-This is an IntelliJ IDEA Live Template for the Jasmine JavaScript BDD Framework and Jasmine JQuery extention.
+This is an IntelliJ IDEA Live Template for the Jasmine JavaScript BDD Framework v2.5.

 # About